-And it is never more true than when you are speaking about your body.
+And this is never more true than when you are speaking about your body.

-The medical term for this is 'Disuse Syndrome', which basically covers the effects on the body and mind that physical inactivity causes.
+The medical term for it is 'Disuse Syndrome', which basically covers the effects on the body and mind that physical inactivity causes.

 And be warned, being lazy can be dangerous!

-For instance, in 2009 The World Health Organisation (WHO) listed physical inactivity as the 4th leading risk factor for deaths globally (responsible for 6%), behind only high blood pressure, smoking and high blood glucose levels (1).
+For instance, in 2009 The World Health Organisation (WHO) listed physical inactivity as the 4th leading risk factor for deaths globally (responsible for 6%) only behind high blood pressure, smoking and high blood glucose levels.

-And it was also found to lower life expectancy, with WHO estimating it was responsible for 9% of all premature deaths (77).
+And it was also found to lower life expectancy, with WHO estimating it was responsible for 9% of all premature deaths.

 And on top of that, a lack of activity will also make your chronic pain a hell of a lot worse.

 Here's the full list of problems that inactivity can bring (be warned it's a long list!):